Salient Objects in Clutter: Further Benchmarking

 To study the difficulty of existing SOD datasets, we adopt the CDA (cross-data analysis) method~\cite{torralba2011unbiased}.
 Given $N$ candidate datasets $\{D^n\}_{n=1}^{N}$, we first train a model on the $D_i$ dataset, and then test it on the other datasets (\ie, $\{D^n\}_{n=1,n \neq i}^{N}$).
 Following~\cite{fan2021concealed,wang2021salient}, we randomly select 800 images and 200 images from each dataset as the training set and testing set, respectively.

-We train UC-Net~\cite{zhang2020uc} on popular existing datasets that contain more than 1,000 images. \tabref{tab:crossDataset_UCNet} shows the $S_\alpha$ score on each dataset.
+We train the representative UC-Net~\cite{zhang2020uc} (CVPR2020 Best Paper Nomination) on existing popular datasets that contain more than 1,000 images. \tabref{tab:crossDataset_UCNet} shows the $S_\alpha$ score on each dataset.
 Each column provides the score of UC-Net tested on a specific dataset and trained on all others.
 Each row indicates the performance of UC-Net trained on one dataset and tested on all others, demonstrating the generalizability of the dataset adopted for training.
-We find that our SOC (\eg, Oth. = 0.813) and DU-O (Oth. = 0.773) datasets are more difficult than other datasets.
-In addition, we notice that the model trained on our SOC dataset cannot perform well (\eg, the Oth. column: 0.775) on other datasets.
-This is because our SOC dataset contains many real-world salient objects in open environments, thus the model cannot overfit the simple or clean scenes in existing datasets.
-This is also supported by our core observation that data selection bias is common in existing datasets.
+We find that when testing on our SOC (\eg, Oth. = 0.813) and DU-O (Oth. = 0.773) datasets, the model performs worse than other datasets.
+It shows larger differences between SOC/DU-O and the other datasets.